Syndica/sig/readme.md

 ## Overview

-_Sig_ is a Solana RPC client implementation written in Zig.
+_Sig_ is a Solana validator client implementation written in Zig.
 <br/>
 <br/>

+⚠️ NOTE: This is a WIP, please open any issues for any bugs/improvements.

 ## Why Zig?